Your basket is currently empty!

 Mortgage deposit

 The mortgage deposit is the amount saved to use as a part payment when buying a home with a mortgage.
-Most mortgage lenders will require a minimum deposit of around 5% to 20% of the property value.
-Typically, a larger deposit can lead to more favourable interest rates and mortgage terms.
+Most mortgage lenders require a minimum deposit of around 5% to 20% of the property value.
+A larger deposit may get you a more favourable interest rate and mortgage terms.

 LTV or loan to value